TimAnthonyAlexander/base-api/README.md

 # BaseAPI

-A tiny, KISS-first PHP 8.4 framework for building JSON-first APIs.
+A tiny, KISS-first PHP 8.4+ framework for building REST APIs.

 BaseAPI is designed to get out of your way and let you build APIs quickly and efficiently.
 It provides all the essential tools you need while maintaining simplicity and performance.

 ## ✨ Features

-- **🚀 Zero Configuration** - Works out of the box with sensible defaults
+- **Low Configuration** - Works out of the box with sensible defaults
-- **⚡ High Performance** - Minimal overhead, maximum speed
+- **High Performance** - Minimal overhead, maximum speed (<0.01ms overhead per request)
-- **🔒 Built-in Security** - CORS, rate limiting, and authentication middleware
+- **Built-in Security** - CORS, rate limiting, and authentication middlewares included
-- **📊 Database First** - Automatic migrations from model definitions
+- **Database Agnostic** - Automatic migrations from model definitions, supports MySQL, SQLite, PostgreSQL
-- **🌐 Internationalization** - Full i18n support with multiple translation providers
+- **Internationalization** - Full i18n support with multiple automatic translation providers (OpenAI, DeepL)
-- **📝 Auto Documentation** - Generate OpenAPI specs and TypeScript types
+- **Auto Documentation** - Generate OpenAPI specs and TypeScript types with one command
-- **🎯 Type Safe** - Full PHP 8.4 type support with automatic validation
-- **📱 Modern Development** - Hot reloading dev server and comprehensive CLI tools

-## 🚀 Quick Start
+## Quick Start

 ### Create a New Project